sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 - Part 1: (~15 min) Pick a developer application (e.g., code hosts like GitHub or GitLab, cloud providers like AWS or GCP, monitoring tools like Lightstep or Sentry, etc) and walk us through what works well and what doesn’t.
 We do not want you to prepare a presentation or script, but should come knowing which application you want to use as an example and be prepared to have a conversation about it.
 - Part 2: (~60 min) We will give you a specific problem to solve for Sourcegraph and would like you to walk us through your design process.
 We will be evaluating the process, not the final outcome of the solution.
 Please be prepared to work in your favorite design tool for wireframes and low fidelity mockups.

+### Product Design Intern

+#### Portfolio Review

+- Interviewer(s): Two Product Designers.
+- Duration: 1 hour
+- Details: In this interview, we will be looking for you to give some insight into a problem you were solving as part of a project you’ve worked on.
+You can present a real-life project or an exercise project you've created for your portfolio.
+We would like you to lead us through this problem and case study in detail.
+We’ll look to understand the goals of the project, your low-fidelity design work, your high-fidelity design skills, how you approached research, how you synthesized research data to inform design decisions, what design standards and guidelines you worked within, and how you collaborated with a wider team (if applicable).
+We are particularly interested in your process for the project, the outcomes, the challenges you encountered, and tradeoffs you made.

 ## Sales

 Read more about our sales interview processes [here](../../sales/hiring/index.md).